Quantum Simulation of Quantum Field Theory in the Light-Front Formulation

 The cost of adiabatic evolution for time $T$ by this method is given by setting $d=\widetilde{O}(K^2)$, $||H||_{\rm max,1}=KT$, and using the costs of the oracles $O_H$ and $O_F$ above to obtain a total cost of $\widetilde{O}(K^4T)$, which is the same as that for time-independent simulation.
 It remains a matter of future work to provide rigorous results on the efficiency of this, and other, adiabatic state preparation procedures.

 Our Hamiltonian commutes with both $K$ and $Q$, and we are interested in preparing states of specific charge in a sector of fixed $K$.
 Our compact encodings do not restrict to states of fixed charge.
 Exact evolution under the Hamiltonian will preserve the expectation values of these quantities given by the initial state.
 However, time dependent evolution or approximate evolution under the Hamiltonian may cause leakage to states of different $K$ and $Q$ for the direct mappings, and states of different $Q$ in the case of compact mappings.
 We can therefore improve our state preparation by using phase estimation of $K$ and $Q$ after adiabatic evolution to project back to the desired sector.
 If the leakage to sectors of incorrect $K$ or $Q$ is small, then with high probability phase estimation of those operators will project us to the desired value.
-In the low-probability case that phase estimate results in the incorrect value of $K$ or~$Q$, we simply discard the result and start the state preparation procedure again.
+In the low-probability case that phase estimation results in the incorrect value of $K$ or~$Q$, we simply discard the result and start the state preparation procedure again.

 The existence of small example problems for small $K$ makes the implementation of such calculations on Noisy Intermediate Scale Quantum (NISQ) computers a possibility.
-Such calculations would attempt to variationally minimize the expectation of the invariant mass in a given sector of $K$ and $Q$, and then perform measurements to estimate the PDFs in this variational ansatz.
-This variational ansatz could be prepared by, {\em e.g.}, quantum imaginary time evolution (QITE)~\cite{motta2019determining}.
-Such variational approaches would be approximate heuristics as the variational ansatz would inevitably contain contributions from excited states corresponding to particles other than the physical particle in the particular sector.
-However, these calculations would add to the suite of possible applications of NISQ devices.
+Such calculations would attempt to variationally minimize the expectation of the invariant mass in a given sector of $K$ and $Q$, and then perform measurements to estimate the PDFs in this variational ansatz~\cite{peruzzo2014variational}.
+An alternative to variational optimization of an ansatz is to use another heuristic such as quantum imaginary time evolution (QITE)~\cite{motta2019determining,mcardle2019variational}.
+The BLFQ formulation~\cite{varybasis} is particularly useful when one considers NISQ implementations~\cite{VQEBLFQ}.